yesadahmed/xrmtoolboxdocumentation/README.md

 ### Add a new flow (default system solution)
 <img src="https://github.com/yesadahmed/xrmtoolboxdocumentation/blob/main/pics/example1.PNG" >
-All flows we create are always created in system default solution.
+All the flows we create are already part of system default solution.
 Later we copy them to other (custom) solution

 ### Add a new flow to your solution (custom solution)